terhechte/gitsi/Readme.md

 This is the first pure C project I finished since around 2004.
 I'm sure there're tons of bugs.
 If you find an issue, feel free to point it out.

 If you build it in debug mode, it will create `/tmp/gitsi.log` and you can use the `gitsi_debug_str` function to write to this log.

+I deliberately c hose to have all the code in one file in order to simplify working in terminal editors like vim.
+However, as can be seen in the todo list at the bottom, this might change in the future.

+There're currently no tests (and no testing framework) but that's on the agenda.

+If you're a die-hard C user and find things that are wrong, please keep in mind that this is a beginner project and please be kind.
+Thanks.

 ## Terminal